Fudenberg-Research-Group/fastaFRiP/README.md

 ```
 snakemake --use-conda --cores $Ncores --configfile config/config.yml
 ```
-You need to make sure there are available computing resource\
+Please note that you need to make sure there are available computing resource\
   Tips: [Number of cores] * [number of process in config.yml] <= the total number of cpus you have

 #### calculating FRiP